yongrenjie/hsqc-cosy-paper/README.md

 Instructions to run them are as follows:

 1. Download the data and unzip it.
-2. Clone the `v0.2` tag of [`yongrenjie/aptenodytes`](https://github.com/yongrenjie/aptenodytes):
+1. Set up a Python virtual environment with the appropriate dependencies:
    ```
-   git clone --branch v0.2 git@github.com:yongrenjie/aptenodytes
+   python -m venv venv
+   source venv/bin/activate
+   python -m pip install -r requirements.txt
    ```
-3. `cd aptenodytes && pip install .`
-4. Point the `$nmrd` environment variable (note: lowercase not uppercase) to the unzipped directory.
+1. Point the `$nmrd` environment variable (note: lowercase not uppercase) to the unzipped directory.
-5. The scripts should now run without errors.
+1. The scripts should now run without errors.

    NOTE: there will be lots of warnings from seaborn about keyword arguments that will be deprecated.
    This does not stop the scripts from working!
-   In `aptenodytes` the version of `seaborn` is pinned to 0.13.x so as long as you managed to install that it should never use a version of `seaborn` that is too new.
+   In `aptenodytes==0.2` the version of `seaborn` is pinned to 0.13.x so as long as you managed to install that it should never use a version of `seaborn` that is too new.